csqvl/summer2020_research/_posts/2020-08-31-dejesusubri-FINAL_.md

 For this analysis, correlations between **high crowding and Covid-19 case rates** will be the main criteria taken into account when describing and comparing counties and census tracts.
 Urban and rural counties will be compared down to census tract level and counties with the same NCHS/CDC classification.

 Site Identification:
-1. Census Tract Level analysis: Breakdown of SVI
+1. County Breakdown into Census Tract Level:
-  * Using the crowding vulnerability:
+  * Using the Crowding Social Factor vulnerability:
       - What census tract is most vulnerable based on crowding?
       - What are the population centers within the census tract?
-      - Overlapping with Covid-19 case count is data is available
+      - Overlapping with Covid-19 case count data.
+Depending on availability.
 1. Satellite Imagery
   * Population Clusters
-      - Potential Housing Typology: The CDC considers mobile homes and multi-unit structures a point of vulnerability
+      - Potential Housing Typology: The CDC considers mobile homes and multi-unit structures *(10 or more units)* a point of vulnerability
       - Household composition?
+      - Demographics
       - Industry: What is the most prevent employment industry?
 1. The crowding vulnerability indicators to be used include:
   * Housing type